Snapshot of Our Net Worth for October 2009

 Student Loans

 These are my student loans and it’s slowly being paid down.
 Not much to report, but I’m planning on consolidating the loans to lower the interest rates soon after we close on the house.
-Currently consolidating student loans can lower them to 2.49%, which is a great deal and would lower the money payment a bit.
+Currently consolidating student loans can lower them.

 Credit Cards